 - Guided Doctoral Dissertation Coursework: Our dissertation coursework provides a step-by-step process to guide you from preparation to completion of your doctoral dissertation.

 - Online Programs: Not only are you not required to travel to a campus for your courses, but we also have no physical residency requirements.
 Instead, you are able to complete the required courses online and with face-to-face clinical experience with a qualified supervisor in your local area.

 - Competitive Tuition: Visit our Tuition page for current, inclusive program rates.

-- Professional Association Approvals: – Northcentral’s MFT doctoral degree program is the only online program that has received approval from the American Association of Marriage and Family Therapists (AAMFT) to provide the Approved AAMFT Supervision Training in an online format.
+- Professional Association Approvals: – Northcentral’s MFT doctoral degree program is the only online program that has received approval from the American Association of Marriage and Family Therapy (AAMFT) to provide the Approved AAMFT Supervision Training in an online format.